sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

 In essence, making an iframe dynamic or responsive is about ensuring that the content within the iframe is accessible, user-friendly, and looks good on all devices and window sizes.
 It's about creating a better, more consistent user experience.

-Since Sigma uses iframes for embedding, it is fairly easy to avoid this situation.∂
+Since Sigma uses iframes for embedding, it is fairly easy to avoid this situation.

 This QuickStart assumes you have already taken the QuickStart [Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) so that you have a sample environment to complete the tasks in this QuickStart.